Sindhi cap: History

-The Sindhi cap originated during the time of the Kalhoras, but It was widely adopted in 19th and 20th century, in Sindh it was initially worn by young boys, because back in time in Sindh, bare head was frowned upon, so young boys used to cover their heads with Sindhi caps, while young and elderly men either wore Sindhi cap under the turban or only wore turbans without any cap, but later many young men also started wearing it without turbans, except the elderly and religious people, who continued wearing it either under the turban or without it.

-Over time Sindhi topi along with Ajrak has become the symbols of Sindhi culture.
+The Sindhi cap has its origin during the rule of the Kalhora dynasty.
+Over time Sindhi topi along with Ajrak has become the symbol of Sindhi culture.
 In Sindhi culture, the Sindhi cap is often given as a gift or as a sign of respect, along with the traditional Ajrak.
 Hand-woven Sindhi caps are a product of hard labour and are primarily produced in Tharparkar, Umerkot, Sanghar, and other districts of the Mirpurkhas division of Sindh.
 Each district has its own unique style, embroideries and preferred colors.

 The Sindhi cap, along with Ajrak, is specially celebrated on Sindhi Cultural Day, which was originally named Sindhi Topi Day.
 In December 2009, for the first time, Sindhi Topi Day was celebrated in Pakistan’s Sindh province to celebrate the Sindhi cap, and Sindhi culture in general.
 The following year, the day was renamed Sindhi Cultural Day.